 A Netflix VPN is an online tool that helps hide your identity and change your apparent location when browsing online.
-There are lots of benefits to using a VPN, not least that it can help keep your data secure from prying eyes.
+There are lots of benefits to using a VPN service, not least that it can help keep your data secure from prying eyes.

-We rank ExpressVPN as the best Netflix VPN on the market.
+We rank ExpressVPN as the top VPN for accessing Netflix.

 Why does Netflix block content in different regions?

 It almost goes without saying, but Netflix blocks content in different regions due to copyright restrictions.
 This is because there is not one universal international copyright law, and so studios license out their content on an ad hoc, by-the-region basis.

 This also leads to a situation where certain movies and films will be more expensive in particular territories, as studios charge more for the rights of something that will be very popular in a location, helping to drive revenue.
 For example, a film that is popular amongst French audiences might be more expensive to license in France than in Germany.

 Therefore, it’s not just the law that motivates Netflix to limit its content.
 It must also do it to maintain a good relationship with its content providers, who have a significant financial interest in the effective enforcement of copyright limitations.

 If you use an Amazon Fire TV Stick, we'd also recommend exploring the best Fire Stick VPN so you can get tons of great content on the move, wherever you are.